 European or Spotted Cowrie (Trivia monocha) from Fenit

 The scallop shell is the most well-known and iconic symbol associated with the Camino de Santiago.
 From ancient times to today, the scallop shell has accompanied pilgrims on their way.
 The scallop shell is the emblem of St. James and a souvenir of pilgrimage.
 Burials of pilgrims with scallop shells had been found in various places in Ireland (e.g. Tuam in County Galway and Mullingar in County Westmeath).
 The Kerry Camino starts and finishes in Tralee at St. John`s Church.
-The route crosses the entrances to several impressive glacial valleys, that are source of the beach material that was once brought by glaciers across Tralee Bay .
+The route crosses the entrances to several impressive glacial valleys, which are the source of the beach material transported by glaciers across Tralee Bay.

 Wonderful example of Pilgrimage Shell is on display at Medieval Mile Museum in Kilkenny (link).